Soumili-Saha/BreastCancerAI/README.md

 ## 🖼️ How to Use

-1. Upload an Ultrasound breast image .
+1. Upload a breast ultrasound image.
 2. The model will analyze the image and return one of:
    - ✅ **Benign**
    - ⚠️ **Malignant**